Call to Artists

-*If your piece is a digital format (projection, film, time lapse, etc.) and requires electricity, please be specific in your submission of the power sources you will need.
+*If your piece is of digital format (projection, film, time lapse, etc.) and requires electricity, please be specific in your submission of the power sources you will need.

 - Two dimensional work in any medium is acceptable as long as it is smaller than 6ʼ x 8ʼ and can be displayed on the wall using picture hanging rods.

 - Digital works (Film, projections, time-lapse, etc) are accepted but the artist must explain the type of power source needed for their submission.
-All chords, connectors, etc., must be provided by the artist.
-All TV’s, Monitors, Projects must also be provided by the artist.
-Tables and stands for monitors or to support digital work must also be stated by artist.
-Because all artworks must be for sale, artist must explain how this piece is for sale and what the sale would include.
+All cords, connectors, etc., must be provided by the artist.
+All TV’s, monitors, projectors must be provided by the artist.
+Tables and stands for monitors or to support digital work must be stated by the artist when turning in their artist acceptance form.
+Because all artworks in the Festival must be for sale, all accepted digital artworks must clearly state what the sale of the artwork will include.

 A maximum of 3 works may be submitted per artist.
 Entries must be received no later than the date listed on the Calendar below.
 The Artist’s Vision Juried Exhibit reserves the right to decline any accepted artwork upon delivery if the condition or quality is other than represented in the electronic entry.